Sara8653/Financial_analisys/README.md

 # Financial_analisys
-This repository contains two detailed financial analysis template using Excel, utilizing various formulas and functions :
+This repository contains a detailed financial analysis template using Excel, utilizing various formulas and functions :

 ##FORECASTING OF A START-UP